-Heading to Barcelona or Spain and not sure what to eat?
-A local chef and culinary expert, Joshua Weitzer, lists the most irresistible “must-try” foods for any visitor to Barcelona or all of Spain!.
+Heading to Barcelona, Spain and not sure what to eat?
+Local chef and culinary expert Joshua Weitzer lists the most irresistible must-try foods for any visitor.
+So, when you’re getting ready to order in Barcelona, don’t forget to give these foods a try.

 15. Escalivada

-“Escalivada” is a typical Catalonian dish which locals often agree on while ordering tapas.
-Carefully roasted peppers, eggplant, and onions area sliced finely and placed on a large plate.
-There is plenty of fresh Olive Oil and in some cases a touch of fresh garlic which gives it a kick.
+Escalivada is a typical Catalonian dish locals often agree on while ordering tapas.
+You’ll find carefully roasted peppers, eggplant, and onions finely sliced and placed on a large plate.
+It comes with plenty of fresh olive oil and, in some cases, a touch of fresh garlic for kick.

-Vegetarians may love this dish because it combines rich flavors and smoky flavors derived from roasting them over coal.
-All the peels are carefully removed so that you don’t have to eat bits of charred vegetable skins.
+Vegetarians especially will love this dish because it combines rich and smoky flavors that come from roasting the ingredients over coal.
+However, all the peels are carefully removed so that you don’t have to eat bits of charred vegetable skins.
+Only the delicious bits remain!

-It is important to have fresh bread on hand to scoop up the irresistible sauce that surrounds your oxtails.
+It’s also important to have fresh bread on hand to scoop up the irresistible sauce accompanying your oxtail.
 This dish is often available even in the morning as some locals like to enjoy it as a mid-morning snack!

 Popular Barcelona Tours